 Platforms: SNES, iOS, Android, Nintendo Switch, PlayStation Vita, PS4, Windows

-The Mana series, also known as Seiken Densetsu in Japan, has been seeing a renaissance as of late, with the recreation of Secret of Mana, the Collection of Mana on Nintendo Switch, and the upcoming remake of Trials of Mana.
-We’re going back to the West’s first introduction to Seiken Densetsu, however, with the 16-bit version of Secret of Mana.
+The remake of Trials of Mana, the Collection of Mana on Nintendo Switch, and the recreation of Secret of Mana led to the Mana series, better known as Seiken Densetsu, in Japan, having a newfound renaissance.
+However, we’re going back to the West’s first introduction to Seiken Densetsu with the 16-bit version of Secret of Mana.

-Originally released for the SNES in 1993, Secret of Mana looks like your run-of-the-mill 16-bit JRPG.
-However, unlike its contemporaries, battles happen in real-time.
+Secret of Mana, originally released in 1993 for the SNES, appears to be like any other typical 16-bit JRPG.
+Unlike its contemporaries, the battles occur in real-time.
 Secrets of Mana feels much more action-oriented than the JRPGs released at the time.
-That said, it still has many of the mechanics that define the genre, including a leveling system and magic.
+Still, the game has many elements common in the JRPG genre, such as the ability to level up and use magic.

-Secret of Mana sits at an interesting place in JRPG history, too.
-Many of the systems in the game were developed for Final Fantasy IV before being reworked into a project codenamed Chrono Trigger.
-After building upon those mechanics, the final release became Secret of Mana, though many of the aspects of the Chrono Trigger project were later reworked into the Chrono Trigger game.
+Secret of Mana has an esteemed place in JRPG history because the company originally developed the Final Fantasy IV game systems.
+They eventually reworked this system into a project with the codename of Chrono Trigger.
+After building upon those mechanics, the final release became Secret of Mana, though the designers reworked many of the Chrono Trigger project aspects into the Chrono Trigger game.

 - The best SNES games of all time

 - The best PS1 games of all time

 - The best Tales games, ranked from best to worst